Treatment for Athlete’s foot are performed by Dr. DeEtta Gray for patients from Bellevue, Redmond, Kirkland, Seattle and throughout the Northwest.

 What are the symptoms of Athlete’s foot?

-Symptoms include anything from itchy blisters in some cases to scaling, red, dry, cracking skin.
+Athlete’s foot symptoms include anything from itchy blisters in some cases to scaling, red, dry, cracking skin.
 Dr. Gray performs examinations in our Bellevue office for patients who think they may have Athlete’s foot.
 Be sure to make an appointment with Dr. Gray to determine if you have athlete’s foot or some other condition.

 How do I treat Athlete’s foot?